AverBet/SDK/PY-SDK/public/README.md

         )
 ```

-See tests for more examples
+See examples.py for more examples

+# Token airdrop

+You may wish to airdrop yourself some USDC tokens (Devnet) to play around with using token_airdrop.py

 ## Tips